TheOmag/FlyFastGorillaTag/README.md

 Instructions
-Download, make a folder in the plugins folder and drag and drop the DLL file into it, make sure you are using BepInEx.
+-Download, make a folder in the plugins folder and drag and drop the DLL file into it, make sure you are using BepInEx.
 Hold the B button down to fly
 Hit the A button to stop all velocity
-Hold both of the two grip buttons and the B button to enter super sonic mode
+Hold both of the two grip buttons and the B button to enter super sonic mode Hold both the grips and triggers and the B button to activate god mode and fly like god

 also these controls are for the oculus quest so if you have a different headset good luck, but it still will work.